urakubo/UNI-EM/docs/HowToUse.md

 	- Display Frequency
 	- Save Parameters
 	- Load Parameters
 3. Execute training.
-The default parameters target a sample EM image "[UNI-EM]/data/DNN_ground_truth/49.png" and segmentation image "[UNI-EM]/data/DNN_training_images/49.png".
+Specify the folders containing a sample EM image "[ExampleCNN]/TrainingImages" and ground truth segmentation "[ExampleCNN]/GroundTruth".
 4. Select Segmentation → Tensorboard to inspect the progression of training.
 It took 5 min for the training of sample data by use of NVIDIA GeForce GTX 1070.
 5. The console window shows the end of training as "saving model".
-6. Confirm the connectivity file "model-XXXXX.data-XXXXX-of-XXXXX" (800 MB) in the checkpoint folder.
+6. Check the generation of the file "model-XXXXX.data-XXXXX-of-XXXXX" (800 MB) in the Model folder.
 9. Select Segmentation → 2D DNN, and set the parameters of the inference tab.
 	- Image Folder:	Folder containing EM images (tiff/png images).
    	- Output Segmentation Folder
-	- Checkpoint
+	- Model Folder
 10. Execute inference.
-11. Check that the inference results are stored in the Output Segmentation Folder (Dojo_Standalone/data/DNN_segmentation by default).
+11. Check that the inference results are stored in the Output Segmentation Folder.

 <BR>
 <p align="center">